dcos/dcos-net/README.md

 All makefile targets with `docker-` prefix build development image with all dependencies and run `rebar3` in that image on the host directory.

-To check your dcos-net build on DC/OS you can use DC/OS E2E a.k.a.
+To check your dcos-net build on DC/OS you can use [minidcos](https://dcos-e2e-cli.readthedocs.io/en/latest/).
-[dcos-docker CLI](http://dcos-e2e.readthedocs.io/en/latest/cli.html).
 In order to do so please repeat the following steps:

 1. Download a DC/OS build: